scarolan/grafana-cloud-tutorial/01-the-journey-begins/README.md

 ![Screenshot of the select data source pulldown](../images/grafana_cloud_select_datasource.png)

-1. Click **Import** to load the dashboard.
+5. Click **Import** to load the dashboard.

-2. Great work, now you have the default weather forecast dashboard for New York City.
+6. Great work, now you have the default weather forecast dashboard for New York City.

 ![Screenshot of the default forecast panel for New York City](../images/grafana_cloud_nyc_weather_dashboard.png)

+The URL at the top can be changed to show the weather forecast in any part of the United States.
+In the next step you'll find your local station URL and update the dashboard.

 ## Step 4: Get Your Weather API URL ⚙️